thradams/thradams.github.io/clang.md

 ````

 Missing while is the same of while(0).
 The motivation is to use
-allow break and make scopes more explicit for try statement.
+allow break and make scopes more explicit.

 ```cpp
   do